Redmar-van-den-Berg/HiFi-assembly/README.md

 be placed in `sample/blast/sample_CYP2D6.fasta`.
 The fasta header will include information about the region of the contig that matches, i.e.
 `utg000010l:9807-6104 (CYP2D6)`.
+**Note: if there are regions in the assembly that overlap a gene, but are not included in the BLAST hit (i.e. that are too different from the gene), these will still be included in the fasta file for that gene.**